William Edward Hartpole Lecky: Career

 Lecky then concentrated on his major work, A History of England during the Eighteenth Century, Vols. i. and ii. of which appeared in 1878, Vols. v. and vi in 1887, and Vols. vii. and viii., which completed the work, in 1890.
 In the "cabinet" edition of 1892, in 12 volumes (later reprinted), A History of Ireland in the Eighteenth Century is separated out.

 A volume of Poems (1891) was less successful.
 In 1896, he published two volumes entitled Democracy and Liberty, in which he considered modern democracy.
-The pessimistic conclusions at which he arrived provoked criticism in both the UK and the US, which was renewed when he published in a new edition (1899) his low estimate of William Ewart Gladstone, then recently dead.
+The pessimistic conclusions at which he arrived provoked criticism in both the United Kingdom and the United States of America, which was renewed when he published in a new edition (1899) his low estimate of William Ewart Gladstone, then recently dead.

 In The Map of Life (1899) Lecky discussed in a popular style ethical problems of everyday life.
-In 1903 he published a revised and enlarged edition of Leaders of Public Opinion in Ireland, in two volumes, with the essay on Swift omitted and that on O'Connell expanded into a complete biography.
+In 1903, he published a revised and enlarged edition of Leaders of Public Opinion in Ireland, in two volumes, with the essay on Swift omitted and that on O'Connell expanded into a complete biography.
 A critic of the methods by which the Act of Union was passed, Lecky, who grew up as a moderate Liberal, was opposed to Gladstone's policy of Home Rule, and in 1895, he was returned to parliament as a Liberal Unionist member for Dublin University in a by-election.
 In 1897, he was made a privy councillor.
-In the 1902 Coronation Honours list published on 26 June 1902 he was nominated an original member of the new Order of Merit (OM), and he was invested as such by King Edward VII at Buckingham Palace on 24 October 1902.
+In the 1902 Coronation Honours list published on 26 June 1902, he was nominated an original member of the new Order of Merit (OM), and he was invested as such by King Edward VII at Buckingham Palace on 24 October 1902.

 Degrees

 His university honours included the degree of LL.D. from Dublin, St Andrews and Glasgow, the degree of D.C.L. from Oxford and the degree of Litt.D. from Cambridge.
-In 1894 he was elected corresponding member of the Institute of France.
+In 1894, he was elected corresponding member of the Institute of France.
 He contributed occasionally to periodical literature, and two of his addresses, The Political Value of History (1892) and The Empire, its Value and its Growth (1893), were published.